BlckHawker/BlckHawker/README.md

    </td>
    <td>Generates all possibility of weekly reoccuring schedules given all mentors' (employees') availability.
    </td>
-   <td>On Hiatus - Due to team availability, the project is temporarily paused.
+   <td><b>On Hiatus</b> - Due to team availability, the project is temporarily paused.
 Work will resume in early January.
    </td>
   </tr>
   <tr>